July 29, 2015

 Hands-Free Apps for Enterprise

 Enterprises need instructional apps that allow workers to remain hands-free while viewing digital content aligned to the real world.
 Vuforia lets you overlay 2D and 3D content while providing precise alignment so you can create valuable apps for assembly, inspection, repair, or training.
+Vuforia currently supports the Epson Moverio BT-200 and the ODG R-6.
 We're also proud to deliver optimized performance on devices featuring Qualcomm® Snapdragon™ processors like the ODG-R7 (available for pre-order).

 The new SDK is available now – download today!

 June 18, 2015